A Guide to Child Therapy

 • Kids (3-13 years): Address concerns like learning disorders and anxiety, using hands-on activities as well as verbal communication.

-• Teens (13-18 years): Address bullying, depression, social pressures, stress, and more — with counselors providing coping tools as well as unbiased guidance and support.
+• Teens (13-18 years): Address bullying, depression, social pressures, stress, and more, with counselors providing coping tools, unbiased guidance, and support.

 There’s no single, most effective approach for children and teens when seeking out child or adolescent therapy services.
 But there are specific effective approaches that are used to treat certain mental health conditions, concerns, or circumstances.
 In child therapy sessions, your child’s therapist may use one or more of the following: